-Mayor Darrell Steinberg

 Since Mayor Darrell Steinberg took office in January 2017, the City has embraced a new approach to addressing homelessness that is producing promising results.
 Teams of outreach workers and police officers repeatedly contact homeless people — many of whom have resisted help for years — and convince them to enroll in its Pathways program, which connects them with health care, removes barriers such as missing Social Security cards and helps them find permanent shelter.

-From December 2017 to the end of April 2019, the city served more than 650 of these people in its Railroad Drive shelter, which employed the “low-barrier triage” approach now considered by experts to be the best way to get large numbers of people off the streets and into housing quickly.
-More than 264 people transitioned to permanent or longer-term housing after a stay at the Railroad Drive shelter.
-That represents 40 percent of the people who passed through Railroad, compared with 21 percent of Sacramento County’s traditional shelter occupants who transitioned to permanent housing in 2018.
+These new shelters build on the considerable success the City of Sacramento had with its first such effort, on Railroad Drive in North Sacramento.
+From December 2017 to the end of April 2019, the city served more than 650 people at Railroad.
+On average, they were older and sicker than the general homeless population.
+Yet 264 people transitioned to permanent or longer-term housing after a stay at the Railroad Drive shelter.
+That represents 40 percent of the people who passed through, compared with 21 percent of Sacramento County’s traditional shelter occupants who transitioned to permanent housing in 2018.

 The City has hired the Downtown Streets Team to clean up in neighborhoods affected by homeless camping.
 The Streets Team employs homeless volunteers and helps connect them with housing and jobs.